 Andrew Storer is responsible for leadership and strategy of the Nuclear AMRC.
 He joined as managing director in 2015 from Rolls-Royce, where he was programme director of the civil nuclear business, and was appointed chief executive from August 2017.

 Steve Jones is responsible for the Nuclear AMRC’s technology strategy to ensure the centre delivers innovative and valuable technical solutions to the UK supply chain.
 He joined in September 2017 from Coventry University’s Advanced Manufacturing and Engineering Institute.

-Jay Shaw, business development & programme director
+Jay Shaw, programme director

 Bart Simpson, Autodesk

 Marc Duret, Framatome UK

 Simon Plumtree, ITW Welding Group

 Tom Greatrex, NIA

 Nick Gaines, Ultra Electronics